alloy-rs/alloy/CONTRIBUTING.md

 > You need to have [geth](https://geth.ethereum.org/downloads) and [Anvil](https://book.getfoundry.sh/getting-started/installation) to be able to run the tests

+### Dependency updates

+The workspace `Cargo.lock` is committed, and CI builds, tests, and dependency checks use `--locked`.
+When intentionally updating dependencies, use `cargo update -p <package>` (optionally with `--precise <version>`) and include the lockfile diff in the PR.
+Verify that the selected versions pass the package policy and the CI toolchain/feature matrix.
+A lockfile does not exempt dependencies from security checks.
+Dependabot opens a single grouped Cargo lockfile and GitHub Actions update each week when updates have passed the configured cooldown.

 ### Tests

 If the change being proposed alters code (as opposed to only documentation for